 Additionally, Tesla’s services sector also has been losing money for several years based on its negative gross margin.

-A negative gross margin implies that Tesla is selling below or at costs for its products and services in this particular business segment.
+The negative gross margin in the services sector implies that Tesla is selling below or at costs for its products or services in this particular business segment.

-This practice literally translates to subsidizing customers for the products and services.
+This literally means subsidizing customers for the products and services.

 The “Services and Other” business segment derives sales from several activities shown as below:

 - 1. Repair and maintenance services

 - 2. Extended service plans

 - 5. Sales of electric vehicle components to other manufacturers

 The following explanations detail the revenue recognition and how sales are recorded in the income statement for some of the activities shown above.

 Revenue recognition for repair and maintenance services is done as soon as the services are provided to customers.